How to get into the bookstore

 The books follow the career (in this case, career as in ‘When the brakes failed, the wagon careered downhill’) of Captain Frank Eric Russell, who becomes a Scout pilot of the Free Union.
 The stories are told by the good Captain in the first person.

 This means that we whilst we see events through the eyes of our hero, we also begin to realise that he is in some things an unreliable observer.
 It begins to dawn upon the reader that Russell is a far better pilot and far more generally competent than he admits.

 The universe is divided between three main powers.
 The first two that we meet are the Free Union, which our hero serves, and the Imperium, who are the enemy in waiting.
 There is no war between the two but there is a constant bickering at the outposts and attempts to destabilise the other.
 Finally there are the Merchant Princes, who happily trade with anybody.

 In the first book, ‘Scout Pilot of the Free Union’, each chapter seems to be a separate mission and a separate story.
 But eventually you start to realise that there is a common thread starting to pull them together, until by the time you get into the second book, ‘Infinity is for losers’, we see that our hero is caught up in something far more complicated and dangerous than he first thought.
 I have no intention of saying more and spoiling the plot for anybody.

 Profits from her books go to help rescue dogs from kill shelters.

-One of the recent reviews for The Day I Saw The Hummingbird
+An extract from one of the recent reviews for The Day I Saw The Hummingbird

-A recent review for The Curse of Time
+An extract from a recent review for The Curse of Time

 Sharon Marchisello, Buy: https://www.amazon.com/Sharon-Marchisello/e/B00NH6N4WK/